2023 Most Popular Online Liberal Arts & Humanities Associate Degree Schools in Indiana

 Check out the online liberal arts / sciences and humanities associate degree programs at these schools if you want to attend one of the most popular in Indiana.

 Our analysis found Ball State University to be the most popular school for liberal arts / sciences and humanities students who want to pursue an online associate degree in Indiana.
-Located in the city of Muncie, Ball State is a public school with a fairly large student population.
+Located in the city of Muncie, Ball State is a public school with a very large student population.

 About 52% of the students majoring in liberal arts / sciences and humanities at the school are women while 48% are male.